Carlos Reygadas: Post Tenebras Lux (2012)

+Our Time (2018)

-Currently, Reygadas in working on his fifth film, titled Donde nace la vida, (2016) with the collaboration of Uruguayan cinematographer Diego Garcia, who worked in Apichatpong Weerasethakul’s Love and in Khon Kaen and Yulene Olaizola’s Fogo.
-The film’s executive producer and Reygadas’s long-time business partner, Jaime Romandia, has stated that the film is “a simple but powerful story of love and loss of love, in open couple relationships, emotional phases on the downfall set in the context of Mexico’s fighting bull-breeding ranches.”
+Reygadas' fifth film, titled Our Time (2018), was shot with the collaboration of Uruguayan cinematographer Diego Garcia, who worked in Apichatpong Weerasethakul’s Love and in Khon Kaen and Yulene Olaizola’s Fogo.
+The film’s executive producer and Reygadas’s long-time business partner, Jaime Romandia, stated that the film is “a simple but powerful story of love and loss of love, in open couple relationships, emotional phases on the downfall set in the context of Mexico’s fighting bull-breeding ranches.”
 In addition to working in his own films, in 2004 Reygadas has also co-produced the film Sangre directed by the young film-maker Amat Escalante who had worked as his assistant in Battle in Heaven.
-Presented at the 2004 Cannes Film Festival, Sangre won in the Un Certain Regard section and was also scrrened in other festivals, such as the Toulouse Film Festival, the International Film Festival Rotterdam, the San Sebastian International Film Festival, and the Austin Film Festival.
+Presented at the 2004 Cannes Film Festival, Sangre won in the Un Certain Regard section and was also scrrened in other festivals, such as the Toulouse Spanish Film Festival, the International Film Festival Rotterdam, the San Sebastian International Film Festival, and the Austin Film Festival.
 Furthermore, he has worked with the Spanish director and producer Jaime Rosales (Fresdeval Films), in the film El árbol (The Tree).
 This Spanish-Mexican co-production was directed by Carlos Serrano Azcona and starred Bosco Sodi, a contemporary artist, as the main character.
 The film was presented at the 2009 Rotterdam Film Festival and received positive reviews.

-In 2025, Reygadas was appointed as a member of the jury at the 78th Locarno Film Festival for Concorso Internazionale – Main Competition.
+In 2025, Reygadas was appointed as a member of the jury at the 78th Locarno Film Festival for Concorso Internazionale – Main Competition, as well as for the 2025 Cannes Film Festival, also for the Main Competition.

+Heil Jupiter!
+(2026)

+His sixth feature film, Heil Jupiter!, premieres at the Currents section of the 2026 New York Film Festival.

+An English translation of his first book, Presence, has been announced as an inaugural 2027 title for Enigma Editions, the successor to Archway Editions distributed by Penguin Random House.